QinIndexCode/expo-lite-data-store/WIKI_EN.md

 | `maxCacheSize`               | `number`   | `50`                        | Maximum number of derived keys to retain in LRU cache                                         |
 | `useBulkOperations`          | `boolean`  | `true`                      | Whether to enable bulk operation optimization                                                 |

+**Important Notes**:
+- Full table encryption and field-level encryption **cannot be used simultaneously**.
+The system will automatically detect conflicts and throw a clear error message.
+- Full table encryption mode is enabled through the `encryptFullTable` parameter when calling the API.
+- Field-level encryption is enabled through the `enableFieldLevelEncryption` and `encryptedFields` configuration in the configuration file.
+- In non-encrypted mode, data is stored in plain text, no encryption algorithm is used, and no biometric or password authentication is triggered.

 ### Performance Configuration

 | Configuration Item        | Type      | Default Value | Description                                             |